Shlomi97/Data-Drift-Detection-on-eBird-Data-/README.md

 - Jerusalem Bird Observatory: [https://ebird.org/hotspot/L967976](https://ebird.org/hotspot/L967976)

 Instructions for accessing the data: Please note that you will need to request permission from eBird to download the data.
 Visit [https://ebird.org/data/download](https://ebird.org/data/download) for more information on how to do so.

+Contents: Drift Detection in Jerusalem Bird Observatory using a Machine Learning Approach

+This GitHub repository contains a Jupyter Notebook where I conduct an experiment with the Lopez-Paz and Oquab (2017) method, a classifier-based drift detector.
+The notebook focuses on feature exploration and drift detection in Jerusalem bird observations.

+Additionally, you will find another notebook titled "Jerusalem Birds Observation: Feature Exploration and Drift Detection with Two-Sample Tests."
+In this notebook, I perform two-sample tests, specifically the Smirnov-Kolmogorov and Cramer-Von-Mises tests, to analyze different bird species independently.

+Feel free to explore and delve into the experiments conducted in this repository.